BenMishael/BookBoard/README.md

 - **Room Availability**: Browse and search available study rooms based on location, capacity, and amenities.
 - **Reservation Management**: Make reservations for specific time slots and manage existing bookings.
 - **Room Details**: View detailed information about each room, including capacity, equipment, and available resources.
+- **Google Calendar Integration**: Synchronize your room bookings with your personal Google Calendar.
+- **NFC Check-In**: Use your device to check-in to your booked room with a simple tap.
 - **Notifications**: Receive notifications and reminders for upcoming bookings.
 - **User Authentication**: Register an account and securely log in to access personalized features.
 - **Profile Management**: Update user information and view reservation history.